 Built for Fast Checkouts

-Jason and his team custom developed the theme from the ground up to best suit the needs of the project.
+Jason and his team custom-developed the theme from the ground up to best suit the needs of the project.
 “Our studio is very focused from a design and UI point of view and so after doing a lot of user research and prototyping for about three weeks in Sketch and Marvel, we began developing.”

 Through their research, they found that almost all of WWF’s current customers and supporters would be shopping on the site from their mobile devices.
 Ensuring the theme was lightweight and didn’t load any unnecessary modules and page builder scripts that are a burden with many third-party themes was absolutely key.
-They also limited the number of plugins they used to these select few:
+They also limited the number of extensions they used to these select few:

 - Jetpack, a must for optimizing WordPress.